Prameet-26/springboot-gitops/README.md

 ---

-## Step 9 – Automatic Deployment
+## Step 9 — Automatic GitOps Deployment

 Once the application is created:

+1. ArgoCD monitors the GitHub repository.
-- ArgoCD detects the Helm Chart
+2. Detects changes to the Helm Chart.
-- Generates Kubernetes manifests
+3. Generates Kubernetes manifests.
-- Deploys the application
+4. Deploys resources to Amazon EKS.
-- Continuously monitors GitHub
+5. Continuously monitors cluster state.
-- Automatically synchronizes changes

-This is the core GitOps workflow, where Git remains the single source of truth for deployments.
+6. Automatically reconciles configuration drift.

+This automated synchronization ensures that the Kubernetes cluster always matches the desired state stored in Git.

 ---